We strongly believe that good communication

 Each term, we hold an event for parents to see their children in the school environment and to have the opportunity to discuss their child's progress.

 Our stage is used for a play in the Christmas and Summer Terms with every child taking part and we have an open day during the Spring Term.

 Displays of the children's work can be viewed at all times.

-The aim is to build a unique picture of what each child knows, feels and can do as well as his/her particular interests and learning style.
+The aim is to build a unique picture of what each child knows, feels and can do, as well as their particular interests and learning style.
 This picture is then used to pinpoint learning priorities and plan relevant and motivating learning experiences i.e. identify next steps and activities.
 The learning journey involves contributions from a variety of adults who have contact with the child, including their family.

 A short report on each child is sent at the end of the Summer Term.

 The Principal and staff are always available to discuss any questions or concerns.
 We strongly believe that good communication between parents and staff is vital in supporting each child in the most effective way.